 Freelance and independent workers are becoming more common throughout North America and the rest of the world.
-In fact, statistics show that approximately 57 million Americans, or about 36 percent of U.S. workers, would consider themselves to be gig workers.
+Statistics show that approximately 57 million Americans, or about 36 per cent of U.S. workers, would consider themselves to be gig workers.
 And this number is only expected to increase in the coming months as both workers and businesses recognize the advantages of a gig economy.

 But just what is the gig economy and what does it mean to you if you’re considering making the transition from traditional employee to freelancer?